 Although the printing industry and the various research institutions associated with the printing industry apply well-known test techniques, methods and devices that are useful for determining the mechanical properties of a given book (mostly constituents) with respect to a specific requirements or even set of criteria, at the same time the methods for the evaluation of these test methods and the obtained results are not covered in any standardized, broadly accepted system.
-It means that generally accepted, objective methods and standards that would determine the mechanical and technological durability of binded books, and in particular the so-called durable books (library books and school books), on the level of definitions and substances are not available (Manufacturing Standards and Specifications for Textbooks, 2012).
+It means that generally accepted, objective methods and standards that would determine the mechanical and technological durability of bound books, and in particular the so-called durable books (library books and school books), on the level of definitions and substances are not available.

 To promote the resolution of the issues listed above, our study has had the goal to elaborate quality indicators for durable school books, as well as define and model the properties of their durability.